Unemployment Rate Drops To 3.8 Percent, Lowest Since 2000

 That's because many businesses say they're having trouble finding qualified workers to hire.
 And economists say at some point that has to start pushing up wages as businesses are forced to offer more money to hire the people they need.

 There are already some signs of that wage pressure building.
 A separate report released this week from the National Federation of Independent Businesses found that the number of small companies giving raises to workers is at its highest level since 1986.
-The NFIB says 35 percent of small business owners say they are paying their employees more.
+The NFIB says 35 percent of small-business owners say they are paying their employees more.